Space Shuttle Columbia disaster: Legacy

 On February 4, 2003, President Bush and his wife Laura led a memorial service for the astronauts' families at the Johnson Space Center.
 Two days later, Vice President Dick Cheney and his wife Lynne led a similar service at Washington National Cathedral.
 Patti LaBelle sang "Way Up There" as part of the service.
-A memorial service was held at KSC on February 7; Robert Crippen, the first pilot of Columbia, gave a eulogy.
-On October 28, 2003, the names of the astronauts were added to the Space Mirror Memorial at the KSC Visitor Complex in Merritt Island, Florida, alongside the names of 17 other astronauts and cosmonauts.
+A memorial service was held at KSC on February 7; Robert Crippen, the first pilot of Columbia, gave a eulogy for the crew and a tribute for Columbia herself, acknowledging her achievements as the first orbiter and NASA's flagship, her role in trying desperately to save the crew on STS-107, and her many missions dedicated to scientific research.
+On October 28, 2003, the names of the crew were added to the Space Mirror Memorial at the KSC Visitor Complex in Merritt Island, Florida, alongside the names of 17 other astronauts and cosmonauts who have died in the line of duty.
 On February 2, 2004, NASA Administrator O'Keefe unveiled a memorial for the STS-107 crew at Arlington National Cemetery, and it is located near the Challenger memorial.
 A tree for each astronaut was planted in NASA's Astronaut Memorial Grove at the Johnson Space Center, along with trees for each astronaut from the Apollo 1 and Challenger disasters.
 The exhibit Forever Remembered at KSC Visitor Complex features the cockpit window frames from Columbia.
 In 2004, Bush conferred posthumous Congressional Space Medals of Honor to all 14 crew members killed in the Challenger and Columbia accidents.

 NASA named several places in honor of Columbia and the crew.
 Seven asteroids discovered in July 2001 were named after astronauts: 51823 Rickhusband, 51824 Mikeanderson, 51825 Davidbrown, 51826 Kalpanachawla, 51827 Laurelclark, 51828 Ilanramon, 51829 Williemccool.
 On Mars, the landing site of the rover Spirit was named Columbia Memorial Station, and included a memorial plaque to the Columbia crew mounted on the back of the high gain antenna.
 A complex of seven hills east of the Spirit landing site was dubbed the Columbia Hills; each of the seven hills was individually named for a member of the crew, and the rover explored the summit of Husband Hill in 2005.
 In 2006, the IAU approved naming seven lunar craters after the astronauts.

 In February 2006, NASA's National Scientific Balloon Facility was renamed the Columbia Scientific Balloon Facility.
 A supercomputer built in 2004 at the NASA Advanced Supercomputing Division was named "Columbia".
 The first part of the system, named "Kalpana", was dedicated to Chawla, who had worked at the Ames Research Center before joining the Space Shuttle program.
 The first dedicated meteorological satellite launched by the Indian Space Research Organisation (ISRO), Metsat-1, was renamed to Kalpana-1 on February 5, 2003, after Chawla.